Academic Services

 Transfer Students

 Advising and registration meetings for new transfer students are flexible, with the option to meet in-person, by phone or by video.
 The Admissions Office performs the initial transfer evaluation after a student has applied and been admitted.
-Academic advisors help transfer students understand policies and procedures related to transferring and identify transfer course issues students need to address to best use their transfer work to meet UW-Eau Claire’s requirements.
+Academic advisors help transfer students understand policies and procedures related to transferring and identify transfer course issues students need to address to best align their transfer work to meet UW-Eau Claire’s requirements.
 New transfer students will have the opportunity to attend a formal orientation program either before classes begin in the fall (for summer/fall transfers) or in the spring (for winter/spring transfers).

 Questions regarding new and transfer student orientation programs should be addressed to the New Student Orientation office, via email at orientation@uwec.edu, or by phone at 715-836-5053.
 Visit this website for more details.